hyperledger/besu-docs/docs/private-networks/concepts/privacy/plugin.md

 # Privacy plugin

-You can define your own strategy for private transactions by building a plugin that extends Hyperledger Besu functionality.
+You can define your own strategy for private transactions by building a plugin that extends Besu functionality.

 The plugin can take many forms, but it must provide Besu with a private transaction when required.